 Legacy: Reflections on Mabo features artwork by: Sonja Carmichael and Elisa Jane Carmichael, Toby Cedar, Dian Darmansjah, Katina Davidson, Blak Douglas and Adam Geczy, Shane Fitzgerald, Hayley Megan French, Marion Gaemers, Patricia Hoffie, David Jones, Ian Kaddy, Talitha Kennedy, Jo Lankester, Veronica Lulu and Kim Mahood, Ronald McBurnie, Arone Meeks, Jim Paterson, Tommy Pau, Obery Sambo, Anneke Silver, Ken Thaiday Snr, and Judy Watson.

 View and purchase the exhibition catalogue here.

-Legacy: Reflections on Mabo is currently touring.
+Legacy: Reflections on Mabo toured nationally.

 See more of Umbrella's touring exhibitions here.

 Wednesday 24 August 2022

 The State Library of Queensland hosted a conversation celebrating the exhibition, Eddie Koiki Mabo and the ongoing influence and impact he has had on Australian society and culture.
 Learn about some of the curatorial themes from Umbrella Studio Contemporary Arts director, Kate O'Hara, exhibition co-curator and daughter of Eddie Koiki Mabo, Gail Mabo, and Brisbane contributing artists Judy Watson and Katina Davidson.